nuxeo-sandbox/nuxeo-fontoxml/README.md

 # nuxeo-fontoxml

 ## About the Plugin
-nuxeo-fontoxml is a plugin allowing for editing XML file within Nuxeo, using the [FontoXML Editor](https://www.fontoxml.com).
+nuxeo-fontoxml is a plugin allowing for editing XML files within Nuxeo, using the [FontoXML Editor](https://www.fontoxml.com).

 ### WARNINGS